vvksdatta/capabilityTool/README.md

 |:--:|
 | *Block diagram of Web application* |

-Diving into the details of the architecture
+Diving into the details of architecture
 ---
 **RESTful API of Redmine**